VincentBernet/Cracking-the-Coding-Interview/README.md

 # Crack-the-Interview
-Starting my preparation for coding interview : So let's dig in data structure algorithm.
+Starting my preparation for coding interview : So let's first dig into data structure algorithm.
-Goal : 1 algorithm per day at minimum !
+Goal : One algorithm per day at minimum !

 ---
 ### Binary Search :